Unlikely intersections problem for automorphisms of Markov surfaces: Introduction

 \subsection{Arithmetic equidistribution}

-If $D$ is algebraic, the construction of the Green functions of $f$ can be done over any complete algebraically closed field $\C_v$ such that $\Q(D) \hookrightarrow \C_v$.
-We write $G^\pm_v$ and $\mu_v$ for the Green functions and the equilibrium measures respectively.
-For the Hénon case, the data of the line at infinity $L_\infty$ in $\P^2$ and the data of $G_{v} = \max (G^+_{v}, G^-_{v})$ for every $\C_v$ defines an \emph{adelic divisor} over $\P^2$ (see \S \ref{SectionAdelicDivisor}).
-Yuan's equidistribution theorem \cite{yuanBigLineBundles2008} states that the Galois orbits of any generic sequence of periodic points equidistributes with respect to $\mu_{v}$.
+If $D$ is algebraic, the construction of the Green functions of $f$ can be done over any complete field $\K_v$ such that $\Q(D) \hookrightarrow \K_v$.
+This defines an \emph{adelic divisor} over $\cM_D$ (see \S \ref{SectionAdelicDivisor}) in the sense of \cite{yuanAdelicLineBundles2023}.
+Yuan and Zhang's arithmetic equidistribution theorem from \emph{loc.cit} states that the Galois orbits of any generic sequence of periodic points equidistributes with respect to $\mu_{v}$.
+This will imply that if $f$ and $g$ share a Zariski dense set of periodic points, then they have the same equilibrium measure over any complete algebraically closed field.

-The equidistribution of periodic points with respect to the equilibrium measure is a key ingredient of the proof of Theorem \ref{BigThmRigidity}.
-However, for the Markov surface, $\max(G^+_v, G^-_v)$ will \emph{not} define in general an adelic divisor because for every completion $X$ of $\cM_D$, $X \setminus \cM_D$ has several irreducible components (see Lemma \ref{LemmeMaxPasGreenFunction}).
-To overcome this, we use Yuan and Zhang's theory of adelic divisors over quasiprojective varieties in \cite{yuanAdelicLineBundles2023} where they also prove an arithmetic equidistribution theorem in this setting.
-This is done in \S \ref{SecInvariantAdelicDivisor} and \S \ref{SecEquidistributionPeriodicPoints}.
+The last part of the proof uses Representation theory to show that over $\C$ every saddle periodic point is in the support of $\mu_{f}$ and one can construct a specific saddle fixed point $q(f) \in \cM_D (\C)$ that must have a non-compact orbit under $g$ if $f$ and $g$ do not share a commmon iterate.